juienpro/easyland/README.md

     logger.info("Unlocking the screen")
 ```

-To receive the Systemd `Unlock` signal, you should launch your screen locker with the following command: `hyprlock && loginctl unlock-session`, so Systemd will launch the `Unlock` signal when the screen is unlocked.
+To receive the Systemd `Unlock` signal, you should launch your screen locker with the following command: `hyprlock && loginctl unlock-session`, so Systemd will send the `Unlock` signal when the screen is unlocked.

 For locking, keep in mind that `hyprlock` and `swaylock` do not listen for the Systemd `Lock` event, so you need to it manually.